-If you prefer to use powder sugar, use 1/2 to 1 cup of powder sugar.
+If you prefer to use powdered sugar, use 1/2 to 1 cup of powder sugar.

 Preheat oven to 350.
 Grease and lightly flour 3, 8-inch round baking pans.
 (To flour the pans: grease with cooking spray then add some flour.
 Pat baking pan so that it's lightly covered in flour all over the inside, then turn the pan upside down and lightly pat to discard loose flour. **I do recommend using 3 cake pans at a time because it will be much easier to divide all the batter equally among the pans.)